kropacheven/react_gallery_app/README.md

 Project short description:

-This is a React powered Photo gallary application, fetching images from external Flickr API.
+This is a React powered Photo gallary single-page application, creating gallery of images by fetching images from Flickr API.
 User may enter the tag word of images he/she wants to see in a search form.
 24 images of chosen topic will be fetched/displayed on the screen.
 3 options of images tag name are also embedded through routing and activated by button click.
 The URL route is matching user's search automatically.
 Loading element is added.

-Technologies and tools used: HTML, CSS, JavaScript, React(Compoments, Hooks, Data Fetch, Axios, Route, JSX).
+Technologies and tools applied: HTML, CSS, JavaScript, React(Compoments, Hooks, Data Fetch, Axios, Route, JSX).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).